Photo of Papwa Sewgolum Golf Course, Durban, South Africa © Johnny Miller | www.UnequalScenes.com

 It is clearly in the interest of each one of us to do everything in our power to eradicate poverty and to help each other reach our full potential.

-Information is power.
-Those who can afford it and know how to navigate their way around the Internet, have unfettered access to knowledge and information that gives them a distinct advantage when it comes to exploring opportunities, developing their own potential and finding solutions to problems.
+Those who can afford it and know how to navigate their way around the Internet have unfettered access to knowledge and information that gives them a distinct advantage when it comes to exploring opportunities, developing their own potential and finding solutions to problems.

-Unfortunately, this liberating storehouse of information is inaccessible to the vast majority of South Africans because of high data costs, poor reception and lack of internet savvy.
+Unfortunately, this liberating storehouse of information is inaccessible to millions of South Africans because of high data costs, poor reception, lack of equipment, intermittent electricity supply, and lack of knowledge about tapping into the internet.

 It is easy to talk to people we already know or who are like us.